dalenguyen/firebase-functions-helper/README.md

 ### Initialize Firebase App

 This is the first step that you need to do before doing any other actions.
+You still can use the other methods from firebase helpers if you initialize the app by using other methods from Firebase docs.

 ```
-const firebaseFunctionsHelper = require('firebase-functions-helper');
+const firebaseHelper = require('firebase-functions-helper');
 const serviceAccount = require('./serviceAccountKey.json');

 // Initialize Firebase App
-firebaseFunctionsHelper.initializeApp(serviceAccount, databaseURL);
+firebaseHelper.initializeApp(serviceAccount, databaseURL);
 ```

 ### Get Firestore Collection with Sub Collection

 ```
 // Initialize Firebase App
-const app = firebaseFunctionsHelper.initializeApp(serviceAccount, databaseURL);
+const app = firebaseHelper.initializeApp(serviceAccount, databaseURL);
 const db = app.firestore;

 // Start exporting your collection
-var result = firebaseFunctionsHelper.backup(db, 'collection-name', 'sub-collection-optional');
+var result = firebaseHelper.firestoreBackup(db, 'collection-name', 'sub-collection-optional');
-result.then(data => console.log(data))
+result.then(data => console.log(JSON.stringify(data)))
 ```

 ### Import data to firestore